ibsmirnov/hsevk/readme.md

 ### graph.png
 Visualization of friendship network.
 4 main clusters correspond to 4 campuses, smaller clusters correspond to different educational programmes, different colors correspond to different years of studies.

+### info.json
+Additional information from VK about gender, privacy settings and time of last visit.

+### likes.json
+Data about about 1,460,470 `likes`.
+Each entry contains id of a student who posted a content, id of a student who liked the content and corresponding timestamp.

+### history.pdf
+Vizualization of changes in number of interaction between students from the same cohort with time.